Application stacks

 Shared stack definitions also make it easier to keep services current.

 When you use services from the Wodby catalog, the platform can alert you when stack components need attention.
-That helps teams spot important updates earlier and plan upgrades through the same revision workflow instead of reacting late to drift or vulnerabilities.
+Catalog service updates, Git-backed service updates, and origin synchronization all flow through the stack revision model so teams can review a change before rolling it out to app instances.

 Handle environment differences without duplicating the stack